hasanali33/BudgetGuard/README.md

 to keep track of my latest purchases and see what my activity has been like.
 I tend to travel a lot, and forget how much I may have spent or what I spent it on days later.
 This application would be a great solution to that problem.

+User Stories:

+In the context of a budget application:

+As a user, I want to be able to add a purchase to a list As a user, I want to be able to view purchases by date As a user, I want to be able to delete a purchase
+As a user, I want to be able to show all purchases
+As a user, I want to be able to view purchases by price